 Nothing, you can’t put anything on top of our tree.
 It just has some of the fibre optic leaves sticking up, which gives us a nice little light show at the top.

 Once I go back to work in early January it feels like Christmas is done, so we usually start taking them down then.
-We might leave them up until Twelfth Night at the very latest (as is traditional), but it’s not essential to do so.
+We might leave them up until Twelfth Night at the very latest, as is traditional, but it’s not essential.
 It just depends how we feel.

 Christmas Morning of course.
-It hadn’t occurred to me that people might open presents earlier than that, but apparently some people have a tradition of having a small present or two on Christmas Eve, a bit like a starter before the main course.
-We’ve never done that though.
+I appreciate that some people have a tradition of having a small present or two on Christmas Eve, a bit like a starter before the main course, but we’ve never done that.

 As a kid it was probably a video games console or video games, as I used to play those a lot.
 As for more recent years, I have a teddy bear with a Freddie Mercury t-shirt from my last girlfriend that I’m still very fond of, because he’s very cute, represents my favourite band and evokes lovely memories.
-I also have gloves with finger pads for using touchscreen phones and a crocodile shaped memory stick that she gave me, which have also been very useful.
+I also have gloves with finger pads for using touchscreen phones that are also very useful.

 Apart from that, my mother and I just ask each other what we want, and we get it.
 My mother’s blind and relies on me to help her with shopping, so she can’t go out and surprise me anyway.
-So we just keep it simple and easy, and we’re very happy that way.
+So I usually end up getting a DVD or music box set, or a bit of technology that I want, while I will sometimes take her out to a theatre show or get her some audiobooks that she likes, things like that.
+So we just keep it simple and easy, we’re very happy that way.

 Giving of course, because you get to see people’s reactions, especially if it’s something they really wanted and/or really like.
-Receiving presents is cool too, but it’s not as essential.
-The act of giving is more special and rewarding.
+Receiving presents is cool too of course, but the act of giving is more special and rewarding.